A554551N/RPGNotebook/btws2/randomNotes.md

 # Random BtW Notes
 The party is currently hunting the bones of the dragon to keep them out of the hands of the [[New Dawn]].
 The bones have proven essentially indestructible to heroes in the past.
-They've been reshaped, but cannot be permenantly destroyed.
+They've been reshaped, but cannot be permanently destroyed.

 ## 12/27 Session
 **Sigil of the Heron:** Best Haircut of Amelio's Life (based on an oracle reading from Old Lady Holkin)